Michal-Atlas/DawnStorm/dawnstorm.md

 ### Maneuvers

-To use a `Basic` maneuver, you spend 1 Stat, though only if an effect allowed you to use it.
+To use a `Basic` maneuver, you spend 1 Stat, though only if an effect allows you to use it.
-One `Defence/Parry` per turn is free if you have a weapon or shield with which you didn't attack.
+`Advanced` maneuvers, marked `A`, cost 2 Stats.
-You cannot use more than 1 maneuver per turn (including free maneuvers) and a Defence/Parry or Feint, unless a separate effect states so.
+One `Defence/Parry` per turn is free per weapon or shield with which you didn't attack.

 **A - Precise** - Roll 5D6 take lowest 3